-The views from the road are primarily of the surrounding agricultural fields that border the carriageway.
-However, some residential properties, particular near the start of the scheme in Springholm Village, may also have a view of the scheme.
+The views from the road are primarily of the surrounding agricultural fields that border the carriageway; however, some residential properties may have a view of the scheme where there is no vegetation screening.
+Views of, and from the road will be temporarily affected during construction due to the presence of works, traffic management and plant.